Knifa/led-matrix-zmq-http-bridge/README.md

 # led-matrix-zmq-http-bridge

 This is an HTTP bridge for [led-matrix-zmq-server](https://github.com/knifa/led-matrix-zmq-server).

-You can set brightness, color temperature, etc. via a JSON API.
+You can set brightness, color temperature, and get the configuration via a JSON API.
+You can also send frames via form data.

 Zeroconf is used to publish the bridge as a service so it can be discovered by e.g. Home Assistant.